WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 - top-0: size of memory region in bytes

 A trap occurs if:

 * the destination offset plus size is greater than the length of the target memory

-Filling takes place bytewise from lower addresses toward higher addresses.
-A trap resulting from an access outside the target memory only occurs once the first byte that is outside the target is reached.
-Bytes written before the trap stay written.

-(Data are written as-if individual bytes were written, but various optimizations are possible that avoid writing only individual bytes.)
+The bounds check is performed before any data are written.

 ### `table.init`, `elem.drop`, and `table.copy` instructions